fergd/boiler-site/README.md

 Boiler Site
 ===========

-This directory contains the primary boilerplate architecture for my primarily my Web 2 students, but anyone can use this.
+This directory contains the primary boilerplate architecture for my Web 2 students.

 What's in the box?
 ----